jeff-v-h/WhoDrinks/README.md

 ## Production

 1. Create a .env file and populate environment variables.
 Use .env.development as example.
+If going to test first on your own phone in step 2, use http instead of https for external requests, but make sure to switch back to https for deployment.
-2. You can test the app on your phone by connecting via usb, making sure emulator is not running and then run `npx react-native run-android --variant=release`
+2. You can test the app on your phone by connecting via usb, making sure emulator is not running and then run `npx react-native run-android --variant=release`.

 ## Authors